ashsiv/CarND-Kidnapped-Vehicle-Project/README.md

 ```
 ## Results

 The particle with the heighest weight is assigned as the best particle that matches the vehicle location.
+The filter is evaluated using a threshold variable for accuracy set in main.cpp under the src directory.

 [Output Video.mp4](https://github.com/ashsiv/End-to-End-Vehicle-Localizer/blob/master/images/Output%20video.mp4)